On the Wild Side: The Last Free People on the PlanetCredit: The Wild Side

 One other observation: It will be no surprise to learn that the Aboriginal people make up a disproportionate section of the Australian prison population just as black do in the U.S.

 Something similar to this is happening right now in the Amazon and the world’s most beautiful and marvelous rainforest, home of the last of a freedom loving tribe called the Awa.
+Most have not had contact with the outside world—most do not know that they are close to having their world destroyed by profit seeking lumber companies.
+Like the Aborigines of Australia and the American Indians these tribal people are being murdered by hired gunman, loggers and hostile farmers.

 An Awa child